Types of Aid

 Federal Work Study

-Federal work-study provides part-time jobs for students with financial need, allowing them to earn money to help pay education expenses.
-The program encourages community service work and most of the on-campus work is clerical in nature.
+The Federal Work Study program provides part-time jobs for students with financial need, allowing them to earn money to help pay education expenses.
+The program encourages community service work and work related to the student’s course of study.
+Work Study schedules are flexible and allow the student to adjust work hours around each semester’s class schedule.
 Students will be paid monthly for the number of hours worked, usually between 8-15 hours per week.
-The hourly rate of pay is at least minimum wage.
-Students interested in a Work Study position should complete the FAFSA and the WPCC Work Study Application.
+The hourly rate of pay is $16 per hour for 2026-2027.

 Scholarships